brunodavi/midcli/README.md

 # midcli

-Commandline to image generate from Midjorney on Hugface
+Command line to image generate from Midjourney on Huggingface

 ## How to use